 The lovely settlement of Jorsale above the left bank of Dudh Koshi River is the last settlement before Namche Bazar.
-And also, tea houses in Jorsale are the place for daytime lunch and meals to energise before leaving for Namche Bazaar.
+Also, tea houses in Jorsale are the place for daytime lunch and meals to energize before leaving for Namche Bazaar.

 It lies at an altitude of around 2750m and sits North of Monjo village.
 Those who stay at Phakding and Tok Tok stop at Jorsale for lunch, while trekkers who stay overnight at Monjo start the hike to Namche Bazaar after early lunch at Monjo.

 Here comes the most beautiful and wealthiest town in the country, Namche Bazar.
-It is the fifth town on the trail of the Everest Region Trekking at an elevation of around 3440m.
+It is the fifth town on the trekking trail at an elevation of around 3440m.

 This town is a popular destination for Everest trekkers and climbers.
-Those trekkers who have walked from Lukla to Namche Bazar take a day or two for rest here.
-They prepare themselves for the altitude through acclimatisation.
+Those trekkers who have walked from Lukla to Namche Bazar take a day or two to rest here.
+They prepare themselves for the altitude through acclimatization.

 Namche is famous as the Gateway to Mount Everest.
-But, it is also a major trade centre in the Khumbu.
+But, it is also a major trade center in Khumbu.
 Even the Tibetans descend to Namche Bazaar for business.
 Crowds take over the Saturday market and pubs.

 Namche Bazaar offers the best homemade yak cheese.
 Ancient cultural traditions and heart-melting hospitality are unforgettable for everyone.